dhebbeker/memorex-android/CONTRIBUTING.md

 Thanks for considering to contribute to this project! :+1:

 # About
 This document shall give you some guidelines in order to help you to contribute to this project.
 It shall help the project contributors to work on common grounds.
-Contributions shall underly as few restrictions as necessary in order to leverage productivity.
+Contributions shall underlie as few restrictions as necessary in order to leverage productivity.

 # General
 * Stick to [the project's Code of Conduct](CODE_OF_CONDUCT.md)